 3II.
 Who Uses 3D Modeling Software?

 3D modeling software is used by hobbyists, large international companies, and everyone in between.
 Any industry that builds or constructs objects will use a 3D modeling software to aid their design.
-On the smallest scale, programs like CAD can help create tiny mechanisms and organize their assembly process.
+On the smallest scale, Programs Like Free CAD Software can help create tiny mechanisms and organize their assembly process.
 Larger multi-part mechanisms can be made and show how everything fits together.
 These mechanism can be placed in fully designed homes or commercial spaces that use 3D modeling software in all aspects of design.
 On larger scales, 3D modeling software can be used to create large skyscrapers, airplanes, cruise ships, and more.
 Because of this, architects, engineers, those in aerospace, individuals in construction, and more will all use this software.
 At the same time, many people who simply like designing things for video games or for personal entertainment can also use this software to their advantage.

 4III.
 Pros of 3D Modeling Software